Cleaning Up Your Glass Jars for Reuse

 Now bring your jar to us, the Co-Op, or wherever it is you buy in bulk, and fill it up!
 Pro tip: Keep the tare value of your jar handy by writing directly on your jar with an oil pencil, Sharpie-ing the lid, etc. to avoid having to weigh it each time!

 If your jar's first life involved anything particularly pungent (candle, garlic, onions, etc.) you may find that no amount of washing does much to affect the smell.
 But you know who will take care of that for you?
 The sun.
-You need several hours of full, direct sunlight to zap smells from most materials.
+You need several hours (and sometimes up to a two days) of full, direct sunlight to zap smells from most materials.
 We recommend leaving your stubborn lids outside in a sunny spot for one or two days.
 This also works wonders for silicone storage products like Stasher Bags and Food Huggers, FYI.

 Not familiar with our Refill Station, or need a refresh?
 Check here for our most up-to-date offerings.